MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-faq.md

 #### What is the performance cost of taking a snapshot?

 When the Snapshot Debugger captures a snapshot of your app, it is forking the app's process and suspending the forked copy.
 When you debug a snapshot, you are debugging against the forked copy of the process.
-This process takes only 10-20 milliseconds but does not copy the full heap of the app; instead, it copies only the page table and sets pages to copy on write.
+This process takes only 10-20 milliseconds but does not copy the full heap of the app.
+Instead, it copies only the page table and sets pages to copy on write.
 If some of your app's objects on the heap change, their respective pages are then copied.
-Each snapshot therefore has a very small in-memory cost (on the order of hundreds of kilobytes for most apps).
+Each snapshot therefore has a small in-memory cost (on the order of hundreds of kilobytes for most apps).

 #### What happens if I have a scaled-out Azure App Service (multiple instances of my app)?